 JOY

-JOY was written for and commissioned by the pianist James Lisney and his daughter, Joy.
+JOY was written for and commissioned by the pianist James Lisney and his multi-talented young daughter, Joy.
 My relationship with James dates back to when I wrote Anatomy of Passion at his and Alexander Baillie’s request.
 Since then I have written a number of compositions that involve him either as a soloist (Meden Agan) or as accompanist (Imagine the Mountain for violin and piano with Paul Barritt).
-JOY was prompted by his talented young daughter, Joy, with whom he now performs regularly in challenging works such as Chopin’s Sonata and Lutoslawky’s Grave.
+I was prompted to write JOY after a revelatory performance of Chopin’s challenging Sonata for cello and piano, and Lutoslawky’s Grave, leaving the impression that they both feel at home in the classical and contemporary idiom.

 Jan Vriend